 “There are some rules and exceptions, but generally speaking [banks and issuers] can increase your limit and decrease your limit without notice,” said Ruth Jackson Lee, a consumer attorney based in Florida.
 “They don’t have to provide any explanation.”

 A credit limit decrease can hurt your credit score by increasing your overall credit utilization if you’re carrying a large balance on your card.
-Credit utilization accounts for 30 percent of your score under FICO’s primary model, and a maxed-out card can lower your score by more than 100 points if you have a high credit score.
+Credit utilization accounts for 30% of your FICO score, and a maxed-out card can lower your score by more than 100 points if you have a high credit score.

 It might seem unfair to have your available credit lowered and your score damaged without your knowledge, but there are ways to get your issuer to reconsider.

 An issuer can make any changes it wants to your card’s terms as long as that doesn’t violate your cardholder agreement or federal regulations.
 And current law doesn’t really insulate consumers from credit limit decreases or any resulting credit score damage.